Drive sales on autopilot with ecommerce-focused featuresSee Features

 You can even use the exact wording (adapting the offer based on what you can do).

-I always recommend adding urgency, especially to Black Friday emails.
+We always recommend adding urgency, especially to Black Friday emails.

-I’d set it to expire at midnight on Cyber Monday, while customers are still in the urgent shopping mood.
+We’d set it to expire at midnight on Cyber Monday, while customers are still in the urgent shopping mood.

-Here’s what one example would look:
+Here’s what one example would look like: